-Eating lunch recently at Brassica in the Short North made me vividly remember the tastes, sights and sounds of my long-ago, post-college church trip to Israel with my mom.
+Eating lunch recently at Brassica in the Short North made me vividly remember the tastes, sights and sounds of my long-ago, post-college trip to Israel with my mom and our church group.
 The exotic colors, aroma and flavors of my meal at Brassica took me back 25 years to meals shared in a kibbutz, snacks enjoyed in the streets of Jerusalem and just the overall culinary and emotional vibe of our amazing, unforgettable 1993 trip to the Holy Land.

 Food, travel and memories are so interwoven in my mind and heart; they are three of my very favorite things in life.